chocolatey/docs/input/en-us/create/functions/index.md

  * OS_NAME - The reported name of the OS.
 (0.9.9+)
  * IS_PROCESSELEVATED = Is the process elevated?
 (0.9.9+)
  * ChocolateyToolsLocation - formerly 'ChocolateyBinRoot' ('ChocolateyBinRoot' will be removed with Chocolatey v2.0.0), this is where tools being installed outside of Chocolatey packaging will go.
 (0.9.10+)
+ * ChocolateyPackageInstallLocation - Install location of the software that the package installs.
+Displayed at the end of the package install.
+(0.9.10+)

 #### Set By Options and Configuration